darioblanco/capablanca/README.md

 > python -m cProfile capablanca/play.py

-Just use it as normally and the profile statistics will be printed out at the end.
+The profile statistics will be printed out at the end.

 ## Examples